Quantumness certification via non-demolition measurements: Introduction

+Similar ideas of using an additional quantum system to reconstruct features of a quantum system have also been proposed in the field of full-counting statistics~\cite{levitov1993charge,levitov1996electron,nazarov2003full}, where the statistics of electrons flowing through a wire is measured.
+These results led to several implementations in condensed matter and electronic circuits~\cite{Reulet2003,Timofeev2007,Maisi2014}, bringing advancement in such fields.
+While it was known that the approach of full-counting statistics entails a quasi-probability distribution~\cite{nazarov2003full, clerk2011full, bednorz2010quasiprobabilistic, bednorz2012nonclassical,Belzig2001}, implications in terms of macrorealism violation and the connection of the latter to the negativity of the quasi-probability distribution have not been fully understood.

 The article is organized as follows.
 In Sec.~\ref{sec:Work_statistics}, we present a physical scenario in which we aim to extract information about work and internal energy variation of a quantum system.
 This is a prototypical example where the QNDM approach gives a consistent advantage over the standard projective measurements.
 It also provides the basis for Sec.~\ref{sec:QNDM_2measurement}, where we introduce the QNDM protocol that is designed to preserve interference effects and quantum superposition.
-In Sec.~\ref{sec:macrorealism_and_LGI}, we discuss the relation between the QNDM protocol and LGIs, and we prove that it provides a necessary and sufficient condition for the violation of MR. Then, we discuss the resources needed to implement the QNDM compared to the LGIs (Sec. ~\ref{sec:QNDM_robustness}) and an example where QNDM can be used to track the quantum-to-classical transition induced an external environment (Sec.~\ref{sec:quantum_to_classical}), showing that the protocol is both robust against noise and efficient in terms of the resources required for its implementation.
+In Sec.~\ref{sec:macrorealism_and_LGI}, we discuss the main properties of the QNDM protocol and its relation with the LGIs, and we quantify the resources needed for their implementation (Sec.~\ref{sec:QNDM_robustness}).
+Then, we report an example where QNDM can be used to track the quantum-to-classical transition induced by an external environment (Sec.~\ref{sec:quantum_to_classical}), showing that the protocol is both robust against noise and efficient in terms of resources.
 Finally, Sec.~\ref{sec:Conclusions} contains the conclusions and outlines future perspectives.

-\section{Motivation: Measuring work, heat, and internal energy variation at the quantum level}
+\section{Motivation: Describing internal energy variation and work at the quantum level}

-The introduction of QNDM in recent literature \cite{solinas2015fulldistribution, solinas2016probing, solinasPRA2017,solinas2021, solinas2024} comes from a practical need: to give a clear and operational definition of physically relevant quantities such as work, heat, and internal energy variation at the quantum level.
+The introduction of QNDM in recent literature~\cite{solinas2015fulldistribution, solinas2016probing, solinasPRA2017,solinas2021, solinas2024} comes from a practical need: to give a clear and operational definition of physically relevant quantities such as work, heat, and internal energy variation at the quantum level.